 What Abnormal Results Mean

 Eye movement disorders may be due to abnormalities of the muscles themselves.
-They may also be due to problems in the sections of the brain that control these muscles.
+They may also be due to problems with the nerves that connect to these muscles or in the sections of the brain that control these muscles.
 Your provider will talk to you about any abnormalities that may be found.

 There are no risks associated with this test.